 BE PART OF THE CURE

 DebRA of America encourages everyone to promote #EBweek by doing one or more of the following activities:

 - Join and share DebRA's online #EBweek Facebook event.

 - Write to your local media (newspaper, radio, TV station, town websites) about EB. (“Sample Letter”)

 - Share EB Brochures within your community, work, school, place of worship, community center, supermarket, etc. Download the DebRA EB Brochure to email to friends.
 Call 212-868-1573 or email events [at] debra [dot] org to request printed brochures.

 - Raise money for EB research by selling DebRA Awareness Bracelets.

 - Ask your employer to have a "Denim Day" to benefit #EBweek.

-- Plan a DebRA Local Event fundraiser with friends, colleagues and family.
+- Plan a debra Supporter Led Event fundraiser with friends, colleagues and family.

-DebRA hopes you will participate in National Epidermolysis Bullosa Awareness Week by organizing a Local Event in your community and help us in our mission to spread awareness of Epidermolysis Bullosa (EB) and ultimately find a cure for this painful disease.
+DebRA hopes you will participate in National Epidermolysis Bullosa Awareness Week by organizing a Supporter Led Event in your community and help us in our mission to spread awareness of Epidermolysis Bullosa (EB) and ultimately find a cure for this painful disease.